-- (a) Appraisal of HES Archives is undertaken by specialist curatorial staff. - (b) Primary appraisal this will occur at the point of acquisition when material will be evaluated against the HES Archives and Collections Development Policy.
+- a) Appraisal of HES Archives is undertaken by specialist archive staff - b) Primary appraisal will occur at the point of acquisition when material will be evaluated against the HES Archives and Collections Development Policy.
 This will inform the decision as to whether it is appropriate for material to be acquired.
-For large collections, primary appraisal may result in a decision based on a general overview of the material.
+For large collections, primary appraisal may result in a decision based on a general overview of the material - c) Secondary appraisal will occur at the point of accessioning and highlevel cataloguing when a more detailed examination will be made of the material.
+This allows the material to be grouped and decisions made

-- (c) Secondary appraisal this will occur at the point of accessioning and high level cataloguing when a more detailed examination will be made of the material.
-This allows the material to be grouped and decisions made about what categories are appropriate to be kept.
-At this stage, material can also be identified for disposal. - (d) Tertiary appraisal should mainly involve the removal of duplicates and material highlighted for removal in the secondary appraisal. - (e) Material can be reappraised at any given point. - (f) Unmanaged or orphaned archive discovered within the collection will be assessed by the curatorial staff before it is decided whether or not to retain them permanently. - (g) Condition material may be appraised on grounds of condition if the items are fragile and beyond repair. - (h) Duplicates there is a presumption that duplicates will not be retained.
+- about what categories are appropriate to be kept.
+At this stage, material can also be identified for disposal - d) Tertiary appraisal should mainly involve the removal of duplicates and material highlighted for removal in the secondary appraisal - e) Material can be re-appraised at any given point - f) Unmanaged or orphaned archives discovered within the collection will be assessed by the archive staff before it is decided whether or not to retain them permanently - g) Material may be appraised on grounds of condition if the items are fragile and beyond repair - h) There is a presumption that duplicates will not be retained.
 If the duplicate is born digital then physical copies will be disposed of, if the duplicate is digital then a copy may be kept for dissemination purposes.